 Cannabis growers today face a huge range of options for growing structures.
 Traditionally, there are outdoor grows, indoor grow rooms with lights, and year round cannabis greenhouses.
 More recently, the cannabis greenhouse industry has expanded to include more options ranging from simple hoop houses to advanced hybrid year round greenhouses with insulated side walls, often called hybrid structures.
 Today, some cannabis growers are going a step further, limiting the air exchange and creating an almost sealed environment inside.
-“Sealed” cannabis greenhouses — often called enclosed cannabis greenhouses — are an emerging trend because they provide greater environmental control, reducing the risk of pests and ameliorating the challenge of odors.
-At Ceres, our sealed greenhouse solution is called the SunChamber™ and we will be talking more about its benefits and capabilities as we go along.
+“Sealed” cannabis greenhouses — sometimes called enclosed cannabis greenhouses — are an emerging trend because they provide greater environmental control, reducing the risk of pests and ameliorating the challenge of odors.
+At Ceres, our sealed greenhouse for cannabis solution is called the SunChamber™ and we will be talking more about its benefits and capabilities as we go along.

 What is a Sealed Cannabis Greenhouse?